garinichsan/garinichsan/README.md

 <samp>

-- Currently a Bachelor Student os Information System and Technology in Institut Teknologi Bandung
+- Currently a Bachelor Student of Information System and Technology in Institut Teknologi Bandung

 - Best way to reach me is via [Email](garin.kra@gmial.com) or [LinkedIn](https://linkedin.com/in/garinichsan)

+- Currently interested on web developement and app developement

 Caoo
 </samp>